 Kiriana behaves loyally toward her family and friends, but she balks at saying she loves anyone.
 "While there are many people who certainly matter to me, I'm not sure I can qualitatively summarize whether or not that constitutes love," she says.
 She doubts she could ever fall in love.

-On this track, we discussed an excerpt of Carlin Flora’s “The Kiriana Conundrum.”
+In this section, we discussed an excerpt of Carlin Flora’s, "The Kiriana Conundrum."
 Do you or a colleague have a Kiriana who was not diagnosed until she was 19 years old that may have Asperger’s?
-Would it be beneficial to play this track for a colleague or to replay it yourself in light of a client you are currently treating?
+Would it be beneficial to play this section for a colleague or to replay it yourself in light of a client you are currently treating?

-On the next track, we will discuss 6 Parts to Making Conversation.
+In the next section, we will discuss 6 Parts to Making Conversation.
 These include starting a conversation, food talk, commenting, learning to be appropriate, starting conversations appropriately and making empathetic responses.

 Online Continuing Education QUESTION 11